doctor doctor

 The latest one year- lung transplant survival rate for a single lung transplant is about 80%, while the 5 year- lung transplant survival rate for a single lung transplant is about 50%

-Once the lung transplant is finished, the anesthesiologist will cease administering the anaesthetic.
+Once the lung transplant is completed, the anesthesiologist will cease administering the anaesthetic.
 You'll be transferred to an ICU, where doctors and nurses will patiently wait for you to regain consciousness while keeping a close eye on your general health.
 Your mechanical ventilator will keep you alive in the intensive care unit.

 When your doctors deem it appropriate, you will be transferred to a special ward for people who have just had a transplant and have had a mechanical ventilator inserted.
 The dose of your immunosuppressant medication will be adjusted according to how you and your body react to the treatment.